-Ordinarily, sanctions will not be imposed until the resolution of any timely appeal under this Policy.
-However, if it is deemed necessary to protect the welfare of the victim or the University community, the Hearing Panel may recommend and the the Chancellor or his/her designee may determine that any sanctions be imposed immediately and continue in effect until such time as the appeal process is exhausted.
+Ordinarily, sanctions will not be imposed until the resolution of any timely appeal under this policy.
+However, if it is deemed necessary to protect the welfare of the victim or the University community, the hearing panel may recommend and the Chancellor or his/her designee may determine that any sanctions be imposed immediately and continue in effect until such time as the appeal process is exhausted.

-At such time that the appeal process is exhausted, the Title IX Coordinator or deputy will determine the final accommodations to be provided to the victim, if any, and the Title IX Coordinator or deputy will communicate such decision to the victim and the Respondent to the extent that it affects him/her.
+At such time that the appeal process is exhausted, the Title IX Coordinator will determine the final accommodations to be provided to the victim, if any, and the Title IX Coordinator will communicate such decision to the victim and the respondent to the extent that it affects him/her.

-The Title IX Coordinator or deputy will also take steps to prevent any harassment of or retaliation against the Complainant, the victim (if not the Complainant), or third parties, such as informing them about how to report subsequent problems, following up with them to ensure that there are no subsequent problems, providing training for the campus community, and providing counseling for the Respondent.
-The Title IX Coordinator or deputy will also take steps to prevent the harassment of or retaliation against the Respondent.
+The Title IX Coordinator will also take steps to prevent any harassment or retaliation against the complainant, the victim (if not the complainant), or third parties, such as informing them about how to report subsequent problems, following up with them to ensure that there are no subsequent problems, providing training for the campus community, and providing counseling for the respondent.
+The Title IX Coordinator will also take steps to prevent the harassment or retaliation against the respondent.

-Furthermore, the Title IX Coordinator or deputy will take prompt corrective action if the Complainant or the victim (if not the Complainant) experiences retaliation or is subjected to further violation of this Policy or if the original sanctions imposed on the Respondent are ineffective to protect the safety and well-being of the Complainant, the victim (if not the Complainant), or other members of the University community.
-The Title IX Coordinator or deputy will also take reasonable steps to eliminate any hostile environment that has been created, such as conducting trainings and disseminating informational materials.
-In taking the above-outlined steps, the Title IX Coordinator or deputy will make every reasonable effort to minimize the burden on the Complainant and/or alleged victim.
+Furthermore, the Title IX Coordinator will take prompt corrective action if the complainant or the victim (if not the complainant) experiences retaliation or is subjected to further violation of this policy or if the original sanctions imposed on the respondent are ineffective to protect the safety and well-being of the Complainant, the victim (if not the complainant), or other members of the University community.
+The Title IX Coordinator will also take reasonable steps to eliminate any hostile environment that has been created, such as conducting trainings and disseminating informational materials.
+In taking the above-outlined steps, the Title IX Coordinator will make every reasonable effort to minimize the burden on the complainant and/or alleged victim.

 Final Outcome Letter.
-Within ten (10) calendar days following the conclusion of the hearings, the Hearing Panel will issue a written decision letter (the "Final Outcome Letter") concurrently to the Respondent and the alleged victim.
-The Final Outcome Letter will set forth (1) the name of the Respondent, (2) the violation(s) of this Policy for which the Respondent was found responsible, if any, (3) the recommended sanctions imposed on the Respondent, if any, and it may set forth names of other individuals, such as a victim or witness, provided that such other individuals provide their written consent to such inclusion.
+Within ten (10) business days following the conclusion of the hearings, the hearing panel will issue a written decision letter (the "Final Outcome Letter") concurrently to the respondent, and the alleged victim (if not the complainant).
+The Final Outcome Letter will set forth (1) the name of the respondent, (2) the violation(s) of this policy for which the respondent was found responsible, if any, (3) the recommended sanctions imposed on the Respondent, if any, and the names of other individuals, such as a victim or witness, provided that such other individuals provide their written consent to such inclusion.

-In order to comply with FERPA, the letter will not include information considered part of a party's "education record" (as that term is defined by FERPA) that is not otherwise exempt from disclosure under the Act, or other information about sanctions that do not relate to the victim.
+In order to comply with Family Educational Rights and Privacy Act (FERPA), the letter will not include information considered part of a party's "education record" (as that term is defined by FERPA) that is not otherwise exempt from disclosure under the Act, or other information about sanctions that do not relate to the victim.